-New River in Laurel Springs, North Carolina is believed to be one of the oldest rivers in the U.S. and may be one of the oldest rivers in the world.
-Its history begins over 360 million years ago when it began to carve its way through the landscape of North America.
+New River in Laurel Springs, North Carolina, is believed to be one of the oldest rivers in the U.S. and possibly one of the oldest rivers in the world.
+Its history began over 360 million years ago when it carved its way through the landscape of North America.
 The New River starts in South Carolina and flows into the Mississippi River.
 In 1965 when the Appalachian Power Company applied for a license to build a dam on the New River, local opposition led to the land surrounding New River becoming a state park in 1975.
 The North Carolina Assembly and the United States Congress declared the river to be a part of the National Wild and Scenic River System.
-This prevented the establishment of dams and reservoirs on the river, helping to maintain its natural flow.
+The distinction prevented the establishment of dams and reservoirs on the river, helping to maintain its natural flow.

 New River State Park has 2,911 acres for you to explore with your family and friends.
 The main attraction of the park is the river with many water activities like swimming and fishing for the whole family to enjoy.
 You can rent a canoe or paddleboard and travel along all 26.5 miles of the river to observe the different plants and animals that call this place their home.
-There are seven hiking trails ranging from easy to moderate and a paved trail that’s ADA accessible.
+The park has seven hiking trails ranging from easy to moderate level difficulty and a paved trail that’s ADA accessible.
 Each year, the campgrounds open to welcome new RV campers looking to having a relaxing time on the water.

 There are two campgrounds, but only one is for RV camping.
-The other campground can be accessed by canoe or paddleboard only.
+The other campground can only be accessed by canoe or paddleboard.
 There are over 40 campsites available with the option of full hookups, electric-only hookups, or non-electric sites, so you know that you’ll be taken care of when you bring your RV to New River State Park.

 RV Rentals in New River State Park